Chicago to Myrtle Beach roadtrip

 Myrtle Beach is one of the most visited beach on east coast US specially in summers and fall.
 We decided to give it a closer look in harsh winter when the temperatures were almost touching zero degree centigrade.
 Thought was little crazy and as usual there were lot of ifs and buts whether we should drive almost 1000 miles to the beach when you can not even go in ice cold water, and what not.
-But then, as usual we decided to go and take a plunge, and believe it or not, it was the right decision for so many reasons.
+But then, as usual we decided to go on this roadtrip and believe it or not, it was the right decision for so many reasons.

 Chicago to Myrtle beach distance is around 950 Miles, and it adds few more when we started from Hawthorn Woods, north suburb of Chicago.
 Drive time from Chicago to Myrtle beach is around 15 hours.
 We divided our drive in two parts.
 Drive from Chicago to Pigeon Forge, TN was done in first part and drive from Smokey Mountains to Myrtle beach was kept for part two.